- Project approved by OEB in Feb. 2017

 - Community engagement valued

-Union Gas has received Ontario Energy Board (OEB) approval to increase the capacity of our Panhandle natural gas transmission system which serves residential and business customers in Windsor-Essex, Chatham-Kent and surrounding areas, including the burgeoning greenhouse market in the Leamington/Kingsville area.
+We have completed a $264-million expansion of the capacity on our Panhandle natural gas transmission system, a system which serves residential and business customers in Windsor-Essex, Chatham-Kent and surrounding areas, including the burgeoning greenhouse market in the Leamington/Kingsville area.
 Cleanup work will continue into 2018.

 This project was approved by the OEB on Feb.
-23, 2017, and construction began May 23, with an expected in-service of November 2017.
-The work will bolster an already robust pipeline system that is bringing affordable and abundant natural gas into Ontario - gas which allows residents to save money on heating bills and helps businesses cut energy costs.
+23, 2017.
+Construction began May 23, and in November 2017 it went in-service.
+This project bolstered an already robust pipeline system that is bringing affordable and abundant natural gas into Ontario - gas which allows residents to save money on heating bills and helps businesses cut energy costs.

-Construction will occur over approximately 41 kilometres on a 36-inch diameter natural gas pipeline between the Union Gas Dawn Hub in the township of Dawn-Euphemia and the Dover Transmission Station on Town Line Road in the Municipality of Chatham-Kent.
+Construction occurred over approximately 41 kilometres on a 36-inch diameter natural gas pipeline between the Union Gas Dawn Hub in the township of Dawn-Euphemia and the Dover Transmission Station on Town Line Road in the Municipality of Chatham-Kent.